Skip to main content

 AgCl(s)Ag+(aq)+Cl(aq)\text{AgCl}(s) \rightleftharpoons \text{Ag}^+(aq) + \text{Cl}^-(aq)

-The solid is left out of the expression, so the equilibrium constant is the product of the dissolved ion concentrations.
+The pure solid is omitted from the expression, so the equilibrium constant is the product of the dissolved ion concentrations.

 Relating Ksp to solubility

 Molar solubility ss is the moles of salt that dissolve per litre to give a saturated solution.
-From the dissolution equation, the ion concentrations are written in terms of ss, then substituted into the KspK_{sp} expression.
+From the dissolution equation, write each ion concentration in terms of ss, then substitute into the KspK_{sp} expression.
+The coefficients matter: for a 1:11:1 salt Ksp=s2K_{sp} = s^2, but for a 1:21:2 salt Ksp=4s3K_{sp} = 4s^3.

 Predicting precipitation